sandeshShahapur/ADeveloperHasNoName/content/projects/Tournament-Scheduler/index.md

 categories: ['Web Development', 'Algorithms']
 ---

-A WebApp to schedule customizable round-robin sports tournaments.
+A {{< glossary term="WebApp" >}} to schedule customizable round-robin sports tournaments.
 It's a tool where users can input the playing teams and customize various parameters and constraints to generate and view [round-robin](https://en.wikipedia.org/wiki/Round-robin_tournament) tournament schedules.
 [Check it out!](https://sandeshshahapur.github.io/sportsScheduler/)

 ## Supported parameters